btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 Sadly, most people who run containers use Docker, and Docker was not built with security in mind.
 It was an afterthought.
 Maybe a Docker Captain can tell you about it someday.

 So, what does one do?
 Curse the decision to promote Docker?
 Well, yes.
-But, also, *critically*, use the `user` namespace to map the `root` user in the container to a non-privileged account on the host.
+Alias docker to [`podman`]?
+Also, yes.
+But, further, *critically*, use the `user` namespace to map the `root` user in the container to a non-privileged account on the host.
 That way, if an attacker breaks out of the container, the worst they can do is delete the poems in your home directory.

 In addition, the effective user on the host can have greater capabilities inside the container running as `root`.